tboie/universal_phreak_generator/README.md

 ## Universal Tile Generator

 ### _Squared Version_
-1. Assign random bits to _x_ size matrix representing a quadrant
+1. Assign random bits to _x_ size matrix(s) representing a quadrant
-2. Rotate matrix clockwise for quadrants 2, 3, and 4 to form a tile
+2. Rotate matrix(s) clockwise for quadrants 2, 3, and 4 to form a tile
 3. Goto next generation and check for changes
 4. Scale tiling area
 5. Go to next generation and check for changes